Quick Information

 Westergasfabriek cultural park gas holder building in Amsterdam.

-Frequently Asked Questions about Fabrique des Lumières Amsterdam
+Frequently asked questions about Fabrique des Lumières

 Fabrique des Lumières is an immersive digital art center, not a traditional museum.
 It does not house a permanent collection of physical artworks but rather projects the works of various artists onto its walls.